• Skip to primary navigation

 About the Route

-The distance from Canmore to Banff, is 26 kilometres and is a straight shot west on Highway 1 (The Trans-Canada Highway).
+The distance from Canmore to Banff is 26 kilometres and is a straight shot west on Highway 1 (The Trans-Canada Highway).
 Driving it should take no longer than 25 minutes in optimal conditions.
-As you get closer to Banff, follow the signs off of the highway onto Banff Ave, which will take you directly into the heart of the town.
+As you get closer to Banff, there are two exits into the townsite.
+Follow the signs off of the highway onto Banff Ave, which will take you directly into the heart of the downtown.

 Canmore-to-Banff-Map